 Hinojosa was first elected into office in 1981, serving in the Texas House until 1990 and again from 1997 to 2002.
 During his tenure in the Texas House, Hinojosa passed landmark legislation, including the establishment of the Regional Academic Health Center (RAHC) which promotes physician training on the Texas/Mexico Border.
 As Chairman of the House Criminal Jurisprudence Committee, Senator Hinojosa sponsored the Texas Fair Defense Act, to reform procedures for providing court-appointed counsel to indigent defendants and to prohibit capital punishment for defendants with mental illness.
 He also carried DNA legislation that established procedures for DNA testing, use and preservation that has resulted in freeing many wrongly convicted citizens.

-Since his election to the Texas Senate in 2002, Senator Hinojosa has secured more than $200 million for new construction at Texas A&M-Corpus Christi and at the University of Texas-Pan American.
-His efforts have brought billions in funding to support the economic growth of Senate District 20, composed of Brooks, Hidalgo, Jim Wells, and Nueces Counties.
+Since his election to the Texas Senate in 2002, Senator Hinojosa has secured more than $100 million for new construction at Texas A&M-Corpus Christi including funding for the Life Sciences Research & Engineering Program building.
+Senator Hinojosa also worked with A&M Corpus Christi leadership and community leaders to secure the first $2 million in state funds for the mechanical engineering program in 2009 and then the electrical engineering program in 2015.
+Since then, as vice chair of the Senate Finance Committee, Senator Hinojosa has led the effort to secure $26 million for engineering programs at Texas A&M Corpus Christi.
+He has also secured $21 million since 2015 for the Unmanned Aircraft Systems program in Corpus Christi.
+Senator Hinojosa’s efforts have brought billions in funding to support the economic growth of Senate District 20, composed of Brooks, Hidalgo, Jim Wells, and Nueces Counties.

 During his more than 20 years as an elected representative of South Texas, Senator Hinojosa has received a number of awards for his public service.
 He was recently named “Top Ten Best Legislators” for 2013 by Texas Monthly magazine, making it his third time to receive the prestigious honor.
 He was also named “Top Ten Legislator for 2013” by Capitol Inside for the third time as well.